 - support effective response to crises

-- provide a hub for international policing support to fragile and conflict-affected states, and an effective platform for the NSGI
+- provide a hub for international policing support to fragile and conflict-affected states, and an effective platform for GPI

 - enhance our training offer

-NSGI is made up of a small core team of civil servants drawn from a range of departments as well as short and long term expert support from across government, academia and the wider public sector.
+GPI is made up of a core team of civil servants from a range of departments as well as short and long term expert support from across government, academia and the public sector.

-NSGI is funded through the SU’s CSSF budget, and use other funds from partners across government.
+GPI is funded through the SU’s Conflict, Security and Stability Fund budget and uses other funds from partners across government.

 GPI was launched on 11 December 2018 and was formerly called the National School of Government International.

 GPI provides advice and support at the centre of government, as we as on cross-cutting civil service functions, to overseas governments.

 GPI approach is based on honesty, collaboration and local ownership, to build trust with partners in the UK and overseas.
 The three main areas of focus are:

 - delivering peer-to-peer partnership support to partner governments to help them build capable and effective institutions at the centre of government.